We were silent for a while. PD Shin must have been surprised, seeing us this frightened, because all of a sudden he burst out laughing.

 “It hurts!”
 Seungjun groaned somewhere near me.

-I went to the bathroom, seeing a little bit one eye.
+I went to the bathroom, seeing a little bit on one eye.
 I washed face and took a deep breath.
 I looked in the mirror.
 She could appear in it any moment, but I didn’t know if I was frightened, or mad at all of this.
 We didn’t do ANYTHING to her!
 We just opened that damn door...
 Or to be more precise, it opened itself when we were near it.

 The drip was red like –